Proven-Paradox/shaper-system/Handbook.md

 * If you’ve done the above and still have skill points, then consider increasing Athletics, Acrobatics, Awareness, Composure, Empathy, or Endure.
 These skills are either universally useful, reactive in nature, or may benefit the party to have multiple members able to use them well.

 ## Step 5: Talent
 Finally, you choose one talent.
 Talents are described in full in Chapter 8; these are major changes that help define what your character is good at.
-You gain one Talent at level one.

 ## Step 6: Elemental Properties
 **Note that this step is optional.** Elemental properties are not appropriate for all settings or all characters.
 Consult your Arbiter on whether you should do this for your character when creating them.